 Strengths: A centralized budgeting procedure is in place by which the university's administration allocates funds for MPH program operation.
-Beginning in 2007-08, the SoM has provided salary support for time and effort of SoM faculty within the MPH program.
-The extent of that support has increased substantially over time, allowing the program to broaden its reach and assure its sustainability.
-With the arrival of our new Chairperson, the department faculty has increased by 15 individuals, 9 of whom have direct responsibilities in our program.
+Beginning in 2007-08, the School of Medicine has provided salary support for time and effort to faculty serving significant roles within our program (I.e., Primary Instructional Faculty).
+The extent of that support has increased substantially over time (roughly doubling in size since 2018), allowing the program to broaden its reach and assure its sustainability.

-The SoM Dean is committed to finding additional revenue streams to support our program.
+The School of Medicine Dean is committed to finding additional revenue streams to support our program.
 We now are recipients of direct educational funding and anticipate sharing in indirect cost recovery from these activities.
-Roughly two-thirds of enrolled students are receiving full or partial tuition waivers to attend our program.
+Roughly two-thirds of enrolled students are receiving full or partial tuition waivers or salaries to offset costs of attending our program.